asolidum/changeblog/content/posts/daily-flash/index.md

 ffmpeg -i "${filename[$i]}" -ss ${timestamp[$i]} -t ${duration} ${transcode_settings} ./tmp/tmp_${outfile}
 ffmpeg -i ./tmp/tmp_${outfile} -vf "${daily_text_settings}:text='Day ${day_str}'" ./tmp/${outfile}
 ```
-This idea appears to have fixed the bug but at the expense of degraded performance since we have to invoke [`FFMpeg`][ffmpeg.link] twice as often now.
+This idea appears to have fixed the bug but at the expense of degraded performance since we have to invoke [`FFmpeg`][ffmpeg.link] twice as often now.

 ### Incorrect Final Video
 Early results of the final output video yielded some missing days and out-of-sync audio.
 While we made sure our video resolutions were consistent, we should have also included the frame rate.
 Another thing we should have ensured was audio consistency.
 Our included laptop screen recordings were missing audio tracks, so we added the following function to fix this issue.